Explore Collections Explore The Collections

 Notes

-Drawings 9 and 10 show alternative designs for the central projection in the proposed Lothbury Street front.
+This drawing and SM 9/3/22 show alternative designs for the central projection in the proposed Lothbury Street front.
 On 25 November 1802 Soane presented three alternative designs for the Lothbury Street screen wall.
-The 'second' one was chosen, according to the Building Committee minutes, probably referring to drawing number 9.
-As shown in later designs (see 3:4), the intended central pavilion was not included in the built design.
+The 'second' one was chosen, according to the Building Committee minutes, probably referring to SM 9/3/22.
+As shown in later designs (see the Screen walls on Princes and Lothbury Streets scheme), the intended central pavilion was not included in the built design.

 The Directors on the Committee for Building in 1802 were Samuel Bosanquet, Edward Darell, Richard Neave, George Peters, G. Thornton, Samuel Thornton, Mark Weyland.
 Daniel Giles and Thomas Raikes served as Governor or Deputy Governor.